Chas McCormick Preview, Player Props: Astros vs. Yankees

 - McCormick is batting .281 with 14 doubles, two triples, 19 home runs and 34 walks.

 - McCormick enters this game on a four-game hitting streak.
-In his last games, he's hitting .250.
+During his last games, he's hitting .250.

-- He has scored in 42.9% of his games this year, with more than one run scored in 9.9%.
+- He has scored in 39 games this season (42.9%), including multiple runs in nine games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.